MOVED ONLINE: Michigan Mass Timber Summit

 Contact: Brenda Haskill, haskillB@Michigan.gov, or Julie Manley, email@example.com

-THIS EVENT HAS BEEN POSTPONED DUE TO MSU'S RESPONSE TO THE NOVEL CORONAVIRUS.
+THIS EVENT HAS BEEN MOVED ONLINE DUE TO MSU'S RESPONSE TO THE NOVEL CORONAVIRUS.

 READ MORE ON THE MSU 2019 NOVEL CORONAVIRUS WEBSITE.

-The Michigan Forest Biomaterials Institute will host the Michigan Mass Timber Summit April 20-21, 2020.
-The summit takes place at the Kellogg Center and will include a tour of the new STEM building at Michigan State University.
+The Michigan Forest Biomaterials Institute will host a virtual Michigan Mass Timber Summit in September and October 2020.
+The summit will include a virtual tour of the new STEM building at Michigan State University.
+Registration will open soon.

 The Michigan Mass Timber Summit is an opportunity to learn about this emerging technology, gain an understanding of the opportunities and challenges and contribute ideas to its future in Michigan through interactive conversation with those currently constructing mass timber buildings.